 Listen to the Podcast:

 Watch the video:

 - What is Insulectro?
-Operating for over 50 years, Insulectro provides materials for electronics, everything from laminates, prepregs, flex materials, copper foils, conductive inks, substrates, process chemistries, imaging materials and lamination materials.
-With 11 stocking locations, the newest in Toronto and 9 branches, Insulectro is a leader in providing electronic materials to industry.
+Operating for over 50 years, Insulectro provides materials for electronics, everything from laminates, prepregs, flex materials, copper foils, conductive inks, substrates, process chemistries, imaging materials, and lamination materials.
+With 11 stocking locations, the newest in Toronto and 9 branches, Insulectro is a leader in providing electronic materials to the industry.

 - Prepregs - 175 different types to cut from in San Jose facility alone!

 - Spread glass is becoming more popular - electrical and fabrication benefits because it is more electrically uniform.
 No open areas, the filaments are spread across (aka fanned out or mechanically spread) and this has signal benefits especially for differential pairs.
 Better from a drilling standpoint too.

 - New materials are gaining traction - with low loss that laminate at normal temperatures

 - Insulectro distributes for both Isola and DuPont

 - Isola’s line-up of high-speed, low-loss material sets - Isola has a suite of laminates that are low loss, some of them with DKs close to the teflon range and they laminate at the normal temperatures which makes a composite build much simpler.